chkp-altrevin/datacenter-objects-k8s/README.md

 ## 🧰 Features

-* **Automated Provisioning**: Simplifies the onboarding process of Kubernetes clusters to CloudGuard.
+* **Automated Provisioning**: Simplifies the onboarding process of multiple Kubernetes clusters to CloudGuard.
 * **Customizable Configuration**: Optional environment variables allow for tailored setups.
 * **Compatibility Checks**: Ensures necessary tools like `kubectl` `kubeconfig` are installed and configured.
 * **Logging**: Provides logs for troubleshooting and verification.